Russ-Holloway/CoPA-Analytics/COPPA_ANALYTICS_COMPLETION_SUMMARY.md

 ---

-**This CoPPA Analytics solution is now complete and ready for production deployment by any police force with an existing CoPPA chatbot system.**
+**This College of Policing - Policing Assistant Analytics solution is now complete and ready for production deployment by any police force with an existing College of Policing - Policing Assistant chatbot system.**